Chanthaburi province: History

 After the Paknam crisis in 1893, French colonial troops occupied Chanthaburi, returning it in 1905 when Thailand gave up ownership of the western part of Cambodia.
-A significant minority of Chanthaburi citizens are ethnic Vietnamese, who came there in three waves: first in the 19th century during anti-Catholic persecutions in Cochin China; a second wave in the 1920s to 1940s fleeing French Indochina; and a third wave after the communist victory in Vietnam in 1975.
+A significant minority of Chanthaburi citizens are ethnic Vietnamese, who came in three waves.
+The first arrived in the 19th century during anti-Catholic persecutions in Cochin China, the second between the 1920s and the 1940s from French Indochina, and the third after the communist victory in Vietnam in 1975.
 The town of Chanthaburi has been the seat of a Bishop of Chanthaburi since 1944.

 Chanthaburi once used to be an important source of gemstones, especially rubies and sapphires.
 While the Chantaboon Waterfront Community was developed over three centuries ago during the reign of King Narai along the banks of the River Mae Nam Chantaburi.
 It was an essential transportation and trade hub.